 At least so claimed Dorothy in the classic 1939 film, “The Wizard of Oz”.

 In late August of last year (1998), in the middle of afternoon rush hour traffic, I left Atlanta, Georgia headed east, as fast as I could travel.
 I drove a total of fifty-two miles before I was able to get on anything smaller than a six-lane interstate.
 Fifty-two miles of bumper-to-bumper, smog-infested, noisy congestion.
-Little more than concrete, asphalt and steel extended nearly as far as the eye could see.
+Little more than concrete, asphalt, steel and rooftops extended nearly as far as the eye could see.
 Traffic message signs extended out over the highway displayed air quality alerts, warning both the young and elderly to stay inside if possible.

 After eight months in the madness they call Atlanta, I can’t begin to tell you what standing on such familiar ground meant to me.

-But I felt it deep in my bones.
+But I felt it, deep in my bones.

-Sometimes I feel as though I must be the luckiest man on the planet, to have been everywhere I’ve been, done and seen all that I was able to do or see, yet still have this place, this refuge, Marlboro County, to call home.
+Sometimes I feel as though I must be the luckiest man on the planet, to have been everywhere I’ve been, done and seen all that I was able to do and see, yet still have this place, this refuge, Marlboro County, to call home.

 Where so many dear friends now lay in their final resting place, my memories of them growing more precious with every passing day.